Three Dots Labs Three Dots Labs

 Miłosz Smółka

 Do you know the rare feeling when you develop a new application from scratch and can cover all lines with proper tests?
-I said “rare” because most of the time, you will work with software with a long history, multiple contributors, and not so obvious testing approach.
+I said “rare” because most of the time, you work with software that has a long history, multiple contributors, and a less-than-obvious testing approach.
 Even if the code uses good patterns, the test suite doesn’t always follow.
+Some projects have no modern development environment set up, so there are only unit tests for things that are easy to test.

 GitLab CI tips for building custom workflows